nexy7574/nio-bot/README.md

 ```
 </details>

-# Nio-Botlib
+# NioBot
-A simple, easy to use python Matrix bot library, based on the popular
+A simple, easy to use python Matrix bot library, based on the excellent
 [matrix-nio](https://pypi.org/project/matrix-nio/) library.

-NBL is designed to have a similar (as similar as reasonably possible) design and feel to the popular
+NioBot is designed to have a similar (as similar as reasonably possible) design and feel to the
 [discord.py](https://pypi.org/project/discord.py) library, which should hopefully give it a familiar feel if you're
 coming from a discord background.

-Please note that there *will* be teething problems as matrix is very confusing, and some advanced features may not be
+Please note that there *will* be teething problems, and as such some advanced features may not be
 available, as with any client.

 ## Need help?
 look at [examples](/examples), open an issue, or [contact me on matrix](https://matrix.to/#/@nex:nexy7574.co.uk)

 ## Examples
-You can see the [examples](/examples) directory, which contains a few examples of how to use Nio-Botlib.
+You can see the [examples](/examples) directory, which contains a few examples of how to use NioBot.
 Note that these examples are not tested and will need some tweaking.

 ---